Diahann Caroll (born Caroll Diahann Johnson) has left the world.

 I heard this news after getting the best news in regards to my youngest daughter.
 I cried tears of joy for her.
 Then my heart broke knowing that a woman that I had respected, saw myself in, had left the world.

 We go a long way back, me and Diahann.
 My middle name is actually a take on one of the characters that was on Dynasty.
 I remember my mother and godmother talking about this woman named Dominique on the show.
 And how she was always getting into it with Alexis Carrington (Note: I never thought Joan Collins was particularly pretty or talented).
 But I remember the first time I saw her.

-She was in his fur (as always) and makeup brilliant, and her hair was down, and she had slapped the stupid off somebody!
+She was in this fur (as always) and makeup brilliant, and her hair was down, and she had slapped the stupid off somebody!

+I remember the guest spots!
 I remember her being on A Different World as Whitley Gilbert’s mother.
 I remember her on Grey’s Antatomy.
-I remember the guest spots.
 I remember there was no other woman I thought was or could be prettier than my mother–other than Diahann Carroll.